You Will Never Feel 100% Ready. That Is Normal.

 Familiarity creates false confidence.
 When you have studied a topic repeatedly, it feels easy because the terms are familiar.
 But familiarity is recall-level recognition, not application-level understanding.
 You feel confident about brokerage relationships because you can name the four types.
 The exam asks you what a transaction broker should do when they learn the seller will accept less.
 Those are different skills, and your feeling of readiness does not distinguish between them.

 The unknown creates disproportionate fear.
 You do not know which specific questions will appear on your exam.
 That uncertainty makes the exam feel harder than it is because you are imagining worst-case scenarios.
-In reality, the exam covers the same 19 content areas at the same weights every time.
-If you are scoring 80% on a timed practice exam that covers those same 19 areas at the same weights, your probability of passing is high regardless of which specific questions appear.
+In reality, the exam is built around the same 19 content areas.
+If you are scoring 80% on a timed practice exam that covers those same areas, your data is more useful than your fear.

 The solution is not to manage your feelings.
 It is to replace feelings with measurements.